Why is palm oil controversial?

 - What are some environmental problems associated with palm oil plantations that are mentioned in the video?
 How does palm oil production affect biodiversity (animal and plant life)?

 - Why does rainforest destruction contribute to climate change?
 (You may want to do additional research on climate change to answer this question.)
-Do mature palm oil plantations store as much carbon as old growth rainforest?
+Do mature palm oil plantations store as much carbon as old growth rainforests?

 - How can we grow palm oil more sustainably?